 Women's Specific Skis

 While we don't support the “shrink it and pink it” philosophy, there are many brands out there that are making thoughtful tweaks to make truly excellent all-mountain skis for women.
 Women are typically lighter with a lower center of mass than men; women's skis cater to this with a bit softer flex profile and lighter construction, allowing for a more playful feel and quicker turns.
-Generally, women's specific skis also come in shorter lengths since women are, in general and on average, shorter than men.
+Generally, women's specific skis also come in shorter lengths, as women are, on average, shorter than men.
 By no means do you have to ski a women's specific ski as a female skier if there are characteristics of that ski that don't suit your style.

 Key Metric Scores - Women's All-Mountain Skis